Alarty/RNN_EUR_CAD/README.md

 ###Steps :
 - Data Gathering
-    - Web Scrapping with BeautifulSoup
+    - Web Scrapping with BeautifulSoup or a CSV file
 - Data Preparation
     - Data normalization
         - We change the raw exchange rate value to a delta from previous day.
 To avoid having to bound